jwintz/obsidianp/docs/Architecture/Core Components.md

 # Core Components

-ObsidianP consists of several core components that work together to transform your vault into a static website.
+Obsidian:P consists of several core components that work together to transform your vault into a static website.

 ## Architecture Overview